legion0/screeps/README.md

 * Incorporate simultaneous actions in Action.ts: https://docs.screeps.com/simultaneous-actions.html
 * Use segments to sync across servers for server cache (for objects with ids or that implement serialization themselves)
 * Have creep spawn requests take in destination position and time and plan creep spawns to arrive at the destination position at the given time.
+* Create energy monitoring and slow down or stop actions like controller upgrade or room building if energy reserves are getting low.
+Ideally we monitor energy change in addition to current available energy.

 ## Console Commands